omril321/angularjs-directive-renderer/README.md

 Default value is an empty object (`{}`)
 6. Interact with the returned element, as test it as you wish.

+## Development

+### Commit Messages
+This project uses [Commitizen](https://github.com/commitizen/cz-cli) for commit messages conventions.
+When committing, you should use `Commitizen` to generate the commit message in the expected format.
+For that, you can run `npm run commit`.

 ## License